meichthys/window_sensors/README.md

 ## Overview

-This project is intended to provide tools/code/documentation for creating and setting up very cheap window/door sensors.
+This project is intended to provide tools/code/documentation for creating and setting up very inexpensive window/door sensors.
 The project will not describe every detail in the process but it will point you to the needed links.
 The sensors are designed to work within the following parameters.

 - Cost under $5 each
 - Work seemlessly with home automation software